On the Picard group of the stable module category for infinite groups

 \begin{remark} We let $\underline{\Hom}_G(M,N)$ denote the mapping space between objects $M,N$ in $\StMod(kG)$.
 The homotopy category of $\StMod(kG)$ corresponds to the stable module category $\underline{\StMod}(kG)$ (see Definition \ref{stable module category M-P}), that is, the category whose objects are $kG$--modules and hom-sets are given by \end{remark}

+We conclude this section by showing functoriality of the stable module $\infty$-category with respect to morphisms of groups.
+In fact, we will show that restriction along a morphism of groups is a right and left Quillen functor.
+As a consequence, we will obtain adjuntions in the $\infty$-categorical setting (e.g., see \cite{Mazel16}).

+\begin{proposition} Let $G$ be a group of type $\Phi$ and consider the model structure on the category of modules discussed in this section.
 Let $H$ be a subgroup of $G$.
+Restriction along the inclusion $i\colon H\to G$ induces a right (resp. left) Quillen functor $\mathrm{Res}^G_H\colon \Mod(kG)\ to \Mod(kH)$ with left (resp. right) adjoint given by the induction functor (resp. the coinduction functor).
+In particular, given an element $g\in G$, we can restrict along the conjugation map $c_g\colon {^gH}\to H$, so we obtain a right Quillen functor $(c_g)^*\colon \Mod(kH)\to\Mod(k \gH)$. \end{proposition}

+\begin{proof} It is well known that restriction-induction determines an adjuntion.
+Hence it is enough to verify that restriction sends (trivial) fibrations to (trivial) fibrations.
+It is clear that restriction sends epimorphisms to epimorphisms since it is exact.
+Moreover, a trivial fibration is an epimorphism with kernel having finite projective dimension by Lemma \ref{characterization of trivial fibrations}, but restriction sends modules of finite projective dimension to modules of finite projective dimension.
+In a similar fashion, the restriction functor is a left Quillen functor. \end{proof}

+\begin{corollary} Let $H$ be a subgroup of $G$.
 The inclusion $i\colon H\to G$ induces a symmetric monoidal functor with left adjoint $i_!$ known as induction, and right adjoint $i_*$ known as coinduction.
 In particular, we have that $\mathrm{Res}^G_H$ preserves all (homotopy) limits and colimits.
-On the other hand, given an element $g\in G$, we can restrict along the right conjugation map $c_g\colon {^gH}\to H$, so we obtain a functor
+Moreover, given an element $g\in G$, we can restrict along the right conjugation map $c_g\colon {^gH}\to H$, so we obtain a functor